dougeby/IntuneDocs/intune/app-sdk-android.md

 ### Renamed Methods
-After you derive from one of the MAM entry points, it's safe to use `Context` as you would normally -- for example, starting `Activity` classes and using `PackageManager`.

 In many cases, a method available in the Android class has been marked as final in the MAM replacement class.
 In this case, the MAM replacement class provides a similarly named method (generally suffixed with `MAM`) that you should override instead.
 For example, when deriving from `MAMActivity`, instead of overriding `onCreate()` and calling `super.onCreate()`, `Activity` must override `onMAMCreate()` and call `super.onMAMCreate()`.
 The Java compiler should enforce the final restrictions to prevent accidental override of the original method instead of the MAM equivalent.